Naod-AB/Dart_Guide/README.md

 # Dart_Guide 🚀

-A well-structured and practical guide to learning **Dart**, with categorized topics and code examples for each concept.
-Perfect for beginners and as a reference for experienced developers.
+A structured and example-driven guide to learning **Dart**, organized by topic.
+I created this while learning Dart myself these are essentially my personal study notes turned into a public resource.

+If you like learning through clean, categorized code snippets and practical examples, this style might work for you too.

 ## 📚 What’s Inside